Learn how to use webhooks to receive Mambu Payments (formerly Numeral) events in your application

 7. Exponential back-off strategy

-If the event delivery mode is sequential or batched, Mambu Payments will deactivate the webhook and stop sending events in order to guarantee their order.
+If the event delivery mode is sequential or batched, Mambu Payments will block the webhook and stop sending events in order to guarantee their order.

-We recommended adding a notification email address when configuring your webhook to be notified in case a webhook is deactivated and events are no longer sent.
+We recommended adding a notification email address when configuring your webhook to be notified in case a webhook is blocked and events are no longer sent.

 8. Retry events in case of webhook failure